bliutwo/share_articles/where_the_money_comes_from.md

 >
 > **EDIT 2:** If you're interested in more on these topics, I recommend checking out [Alex Howlett](http://www.greshm.org/) and his [Boston Basic Income](https://www.youtube.com/channel/UCsVjEFKDYn1yQ5E6raxM-dw) discussion group.

+## Follow-up conversation

-A follow-up conversation I had with someone we will call Kevin (there were minor edits to aid readability):
+This is a follow-up conversation I had with someone we will call Kevin (there were minor edits to aid readability):

 **Me**: You can tell me what you didn't like about the article in text form if you like.